Sarah-Khaled/Getting-and-Cleaning-Data-project/Codebook.md

-This code book describes the variables used in this project **Txt files: features.txt: Names of the 561 features. activity_labels.txt: Names and IDs for each of the 6 activities.
+This code book describes the variables used in this project <br>
+**Txt files:<br>
+features.txt: Names of the 561 features.<br>
+activity_labels.txt: Names and IDs for each of the 6 activities.<br>
-X_train.txt: 7352 obs. of the 561 variables
+X_train.txt: 7352 obs. of the 561 variables <br>
-X_test.txt: 2947 observations of the 561 variables
+X_test.txt: 2947 observations of the 561 variables<br>
-subject_train.txt: A vector of 7352 obs. for 1 variable
+subject_train.txt: A vector of 7352 obs. for 1 variable<br>
-subject_test.txt: A vector of 2947 obs. for 1 variable.
+subject_test.txt: A vector of 2947 obs. for 1 variable.<br>
-y_train.txt: A vector of 7352 obs. for 1 variable.
+y_train.txt: A vector of 7352 obs. for 1 variable.<br>
-y_test.txt: A vector of 2947 obs. for 1 variable.
+y_test.txt: A vector of 2947 obs. for 1 variable.<br>

 **Identifiers
 1-SubjectID